GDP-ADMIN/glair-vision-java/README.md

 ## FAQ

 1. IntelliJ IDE can't find the module?
+   - Only occured when library installation using JAR
    - Remember to add the dependency on `build.gradle(.kts)`
    - Import the library to IDE by File > Project Structure > Modules > Dependencies > Add the JAR > OK

 ---